Majority Snowdon II soundbar review

 In addition to several inputs, the Bluetooth functionality is a nice feature and enables you to play music in seconds from your smartphone or tablet without the need for cables.
 If you don’t have Bluetooth, then you can easily play audio using the mini-jack input.

-Finally, the Snowdon II soundbar comes with a 3-year warranty.
+Finally, the Majority Snowdon II Soundbar soundbar comes with a 3-year warranty.

 Out of the box, there’s not much to set up and so you’ll be enjoying better sound within minutes.
-In addition to the soundbar, the box contains the remote, power cable, Stereo RCA cable, mini-jack cable and instructions.
+In addition to the Majority Snowdon II Soundbar, the box contains the remote, power cable, Stereo RCA cable, mini-jack cable and instructions.

 In normal circumstances, we’d be annoyed that Majority didn’t include an optical cable.
 However, we doubt the quality would be high.
 So it’s probably best to treat yourself to an expensive Optical cable and Stereo RCA cable.
-Just remember to order these cables when you buy the soundbar!
+Just remember to order these cables when you buy the Majority Snowdon II Soundbar!

-Starting with the most basic set-up, we’ll power it up and use a spare optical cable that was lying around to connect it to the TV.
+Starting with the most basic set-up, we’ll power it up and use a spare optical cable from our draw of wires to connect the soundbar to the TV.
 It does turn on quite loud, so you’ll want to have one hand covering the controls.

 With a comfortable volume set, it’s worth experimenting with the EQ modes on the remote.
 The default mode is flat, which the soundbar faithfully reproduces the input.